 Links

-You can tell that an album object is a link by the small arrow in the bottom left corner.
-Hover the mouse over the album object to see where the link points.
+You can tell that a project object is a link by the small arrow in the bottom left corner.
+Hover the mouse over the project object to see where the link points.

 This is where jAlbum's third way of working comes to play.

-If you like this way of working, begin an album project by CTRL-dropping an image folder onto jAlbum (ALT-dropping on Mac).
+If you like this way of working, begin a project by CTRL-dropping an image folder onto jAlbum’s empty project (ALT-dropping on Mac).

 jAlbum will immediately show the contents of the dropped folder in its window and also set its "Image directory" to the dropped folder. jAlbum won't ask for a project name as it simply uses the name of the dropped folder (for instance your "My Pictures" folder).
 Note: With this way of working, jAlbum will write its control files (see above) to the folder you drop.
 If you don't like this, use "Copies" or "Links" instead.